Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Results

-At high friction ($\F \gg 1$), the stress at the bottom is equivalent to $\DPS/\F \propto \F^{-1}$, which represents a significantly slower decay with $\F$ than the piston-driven scenario, where stress at the bottom decreased exponentially with $\F$.
+At high friction ($\F \gg 1$), the stress at the bottom is equivalent to $\DPS/\F \propto \F^{-1}$. {Therefore, as it can be observed in figure \ref{FIG_Comp}\,(c), when friction is high, the stress at the bottom is much higher in the fluid-driven compression than in the piston-driven compression}.
 Friction cannot shield the material far below the top surface from fluid-driven loading because the viscous pressure gradient acts throughout the entire material, not just at the top.

-The displacement profiles for both loading scenarios are shown in figure \ref{FIG_Comp2}.
+The displacement profiles for both loading scenarios are shown in figure \ref{FIG_Comp}\,(d,e).
 For piston-driven loading, the frictionless displacement field increases linearly with $\zt$.
 With friction, the displacement field instead becomes an exponential function of $\zt$, with almost no displacement over an increasingly large part of the medium as friction increases.
 The displacement of the top of the medium is given by

-Therefore, for small friction numbers ($\F\ll1$), these displacements are equivalent to $-\sigs(1-\F/2)$, while at high friction numbers ($\F\gg1$), they becomes equivalent to $-\sigs/\F$.
+{which is presented in figure \ref{FIG_Comp}\,(f).} For small friction numbers ($\F\ll1$), these displacements are equivalent to $-\sigs(1-\F/2)$, while at high friction numbers ($\F\gg1$), they become equivalent to $-\sigs/\F$.

 For fluid-driven compression, the frictionless displacement field increases quadratically with $\zt$.
 With friction, the solution retains its key qualitative features, having $\tilde{u}_s$ linear in $\zt$ at $\zt=0$ and $\partial_{\zt} \tilde{u}_s=0$ at $\zt=1$.
 A quasilinear region emerges in the lower portion of the medium and expands as $\F$ increases.
 The displacement of the top of the medium is given by